MarkMLl/dsocat/README.md

 Connect to the device using File -> Open port.

-Capture a waveform as normal, then File -> XModem -> Capture to screen.
+Capture a waveform as normal, then on the interface program File -> XModem -> Capture to screen and on the DSO112A Menu -> Send Data.

 FFT is available under the Config menu.